 Archive - News Article

-The Big Spring Police Department reported the following activity between 7 a.m.
-Friday and 7 a.m.
-Saturday:
+The Big Spring Police Department reported the following activity between 9 a.m.
+Saturday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

 â€¢ MICHAEL ANGELO GARZA, 23, of 601 N.W.
 Fifth St., was arrested Thursday on a charge of evading arrest/detention.

 â€¢ AISHA MALIK, 22, of 3304 W. Highway 80 Apt.
 40, was arrested Thursday on a charge of assault â€“ family violence.

 â€¢ BRANDON DENNIS OLIVETTI, 19, of 1403 Oil Mill Rd., was arrested Thursday on a charge of assault â€“ family violence.